OPTIMET/OPTIMET/README.md

 ------------

 The build system is [CMake](https://cmake.org/).
-It can generate a build environment from a fair number of systems, from Unix makefiles to Visual Studio projects.
+It can generate a build environment from a fair number of systems, from Unix makefiles to Xcode projects.

 The cannonical usage is as follows: